My Quiet Kitchen

 • creamy yet light

-• deliciously warm and salty with a hint of earthy sweetness from butternut squash
+• deliciously warm and salty with a hint of sweetness from butternut squash

-• a blank slate for adding tempeh, tofu, beans, or seitan to make it extra satisfying (I've included tempeh in the instructions)
+• a blank slate for additions: tempeh, tofu, beans, or seitan make it extra satisfying (I've included tempeh in the instructions)

-• and it can be cooked in the Instant Pot or on the stovetop!
+• and you can cook it in the Instant Pot OR on the stovetop!

 Jump to: